Topic permissions

 • Open

-All standard users and admins can see the topic and its posts.
+• All standard users and admins can see the topic and its posts regardless of whether they are members of the topic.

 • Private

-All standard users and admins can see the topic's existence but not its content.
+• All standard users and admins can see the topic's existence but must request access to view its content.

-It can only have private or secret subtopics.
+• It can only have private and secret subtopics.

 • Secret